Sec. Infectious Diseases – Surveillance, Prevention and Treatment

-Revisiting the Global Epidemiology of Cholera in Conjuction With the Genomics of Vibrio cholerae
+Revisiting the Global Epidemiology of Cholera in Conjunction With the Genomics of Vibrio cholerae

 - 1Centre for Human Microbial Ecology, Translational Health Science and Technology Institute, Faridabad, India

 - 2Department of Medicine, Addenbrooke's Hospital, University of Cambridge, Cambridge, United Kingdom

 - 3Unité des Bactéries, Pathogènes Entériques, Institut Pasteur, Paris, France